longmeow/TRAINING-TASK-01/README.md

 #### Raspberry Pi

-(Longmeow)
+**SOS:** Guildlines for absolute newbie

 You'll need to set your Raspberry Pi as a DHCP sever, also known as Router 🙈

-**Step 1:** Install Raspbian OS on your 200$ brand new limited Raspberry Pi came with black case and type-C charger, give [it](https://www.wireshark.org/docs/man-pages/tshark.html) a try.
+**Step 1:** Install Raspbian OS on your 200$ brandnew limited Raspberry Pi came with black case and type-C charger, give [it](https://www.wireshark.org/docs/man-pages/tshark.html) a try.

 **Step 2:** Set you Pi as a router.
-By following [this](https://www.youtube.com/watch?v=S4E35d91Xss), you'll get your job done easily instead of crying with bugs.
+By following [this](https://www.youtube.com/watch?v=S4E35d91Xss), you'll get your job done easily instead of crying with bugs which cannot be debuged cause you don't have such a knowledge of what you're doing like us before.

 #### ESP8266